On Painting

 It’s better to paint.

 Art History is the approximation of a painting’s meaning and an artist’s intent.
 Art historians approach artists through art, often, after they are gone – through letters, correspondences, first person narratives.
 The best way to know a painting is by knowing the painter yourself.
 You would do this by talking to him, or perhaps reading his biography.
 But mostly, you would do this by knowing his paintings.
 Only I know what I intended – in life or in painting.
 You can only know me by me telling you the story.
-People hijack other people’s lives for their own purposes – not always to help others be their best selves.
+People hijack other people’s lives for their own purposes – not always to help them be their best selves.
 You can experience a better approximation of my spirit through my paintings, poetry and songs than from other people’s stories.
+I got more traumatized trying to make this art than I’ve ever received back in love.